Privacy Policy

 Social Media

-We use the following social media platforms; Facebook, Twitter, Instagram, LinkedIn and Google+.
+We use the following social media platforms - Facebook, Twitter, Instagram, and LinkedIn.
 When you contact us through these platforms, including via private message, you should be aware that these platforms may collect your data.
 Please refer the individual service providers’ Privacy Policies for more information.

 People who call us